 Ariel Zuckermann • Principal Conductor

-Ariel Zuckermann has been music director of the Israel Chambers Orchestra since the 2015/2016 season and is now one of the most sought-after conductors of his generation.
-Zuckermann completed his conducting studies at the Royal Music Academy in Stockholm with Jorma Panula and with Bruno Weil at the Music Academy in Munich.
-From 2007 to 2011 he was elected chief conductor of the traditional Georgian Chamber Orchestra Ingolstadt, to which he will return as artistic director in 2021.
+Ariel Zuckermann was the music director of the Israel Chambers Orchestra from season 2015/2016 and is now one of the most sought-after conductors of his generation.
+Zuckermann studied conducting at the Royal Music Academy in Stockholm with Jorma Panula and at the Music Academy in Munich with Bruno Weil.
+He was elected chief conductor of the traditional Georgian Chamber Orchestra Ingolstadt in 2007 and remained principal conductor until 2011.
+In 2021, he returned to the Georgian Chamber Orchestra Ingolstadt as artistic director.

-Even at the beginning of his conducting career, Ariel Zuckermann presented himself as a promising conductor who set the tone, which is why he was appointed assistant to Iván Fischer at the Budapest Festival Orchestra for the 2003/2004 season, where he delighted audiences and critics.
+From the very beginning of his conducting career Ariel Zuckermann was a promising conductor who set the tone, which is why he was appointed assistant to Iván Fischer at the Budapest Festival Orchestra for the 2003/2004 season, where he delighted audiences and critics.

 Upcoming highlights include performances with the Basel Symphony Orchestra, the Israel Philharmonic Orchestra, the Leipzig MDR Symphony Orchestra, the Haifa Symphony Orchestra, the Nordic Chamber Orchestra, the Jerusalem Symphony Orchestra, Dalasinfoniettan, Norrlands Operan Orchestra and the New Japan Philarmonic.
 In addition, he will return to the Telavi Festival in Georgia.
 Other recent engagements have included debuts with the MDR Sinfonieorchester, the Norddeutsche Philharmonie Rostock and the Dalasinfoniettan as well as a tour with the Australian Youth Orchestra.